MyMoneyViz.com

 In one of the largest fintech privacy cases, a class action lawsuit against Plaid alleged that the company:

 The case covered a period from January 2013 through November 2021 and resulted in a settlement.
-While Plaid has since updated its practices, the case highlighted a fundamental tension: when you share credentials with one company, you may be sharing data with many.
+While Plaid has since updated its practices, the case highlighted a fundamental tension at the heart of why financial privacy matters: when you share credentials with one company, you may be sharing data with many.

 Ongoing Data Concerns